ddevault/starbound-dev/networking/index.md

 ## Packets

-### 0x01: Protocol Version {% include bidirectional.md %}
+### 0x01: Protocol Version {% include server-to-client.md %}

-This packet does blah blah blah.
+This packet is the first packet sent.
+It contains the server version.

 <table class="table packet">
     <thead>